-And it may be controversial to say today, but I also look at someone like ProJared, who, for a long time prior to his fall from grace back in May, created the sort of content I greatly enjoy.
-I drew inspiration for a lot of my video work in particular from both his more “produced” videos and the Let’s Plays he settled into in his later years — but today, all I see are the terrifying consequences that today’s “cancel culture” can have on someone’s career after an (admittedly pretty major in Jared’s case) indiscretion.
+And it may be controversial to say today, but I also look at someone like ProJared, who, for a long time prior to his fall from grace back in May (and subsequent recovery), created the sort of content I greatly enjoy.
+I drew inspiration for a lot of my video work in particular from both his more “produced” videos and the Let’s Plays he settled into in his later years — but today, all I see are the terrifying consequences that today’s “cancel culture” can have on someone’s career after a perceived (or fabricated) indiscretion.
 And that terrifies me, too, because it shows that even if you do “make it”, it can all be taken away in an instant after something as simple as an ill-advised social media post.

 I’m not aware of any particular skeletons in my closet, I might add — the one perhaps fortunate side-effect of a life with low self-esteem is that you tend not to put yourself in too many situations either online or offline that might come back to bite you in the ass later — but today it seems that, regardless of evidence, if the Internet (or more specifically, Twitter) is determined to bring you down, you get brought down.